marshallward/mom6-gpu-report/gpu_report.rst

 MOM6 GPU activities at GFDL
 ===========================

+:author: Marshall Ward
+:organization: NOAA-GFDL
+:geometry: margin=3cm

 Summary of GPU-related activities around MOM6 at GFDL.

 Motivation
 ==========

-* Utilizing new platforms
+Utilizing new platforms

   GPUs represent a new compute device which we currently cannot use.
 They are becoming widespread in HPC systems, and we are denying such users the ability to run MOM6.

-* Performance improvements
+Performance improvements

   GPUs can provide higher throughput in certain situations.
 A typical GPU device has a greater number of compute cores, and a job may run faster if its